Deal elusive as Pelosi, Mnuchin discuss fresh round of U.S. COVID-19 aid

-WASHINGTON (Reuters) - U.S. House Speaker Nancy Pelosi and Treasury Secretary Steven Mnuchin remained far from agreement on COVID-19 relief in several key areas on Thursday, after a phone discussion failed to bridge what Pelosi described as differences over dollars and values.
+WASHINGTON (Reuters) - U.S. House Speaker Nancy Pelosi and Treasury Secretary Steven Mnuchin remained far from agreement on COVID-19 relief in key areas on Thursday, after they failed in a phone discussion to bridge what Pelosi described as differences over dollars and values.

+Republican President Donald Trump’s negotiating team has suggested a $1.6 trillion response, and the White House on Thursday dismissed Democrats’ offer as not serious.

-As lawmakers prepared to leave Washington for the remaining weeks of the 2020 presidential and congressional campaign, Pelosi and Mnuchin failed to reach an agreement spanning aid to state and local governments, Democratic demands for a child tax credit and stronger worker safety, healthcare and small businesses.
+As lawmakers prepared to leave Washington for the remaining weeks of the 2020 presidential and congressional campaign, Pelosi and Mnuchin differed over aid to state and local governments, Democratic demands for a child tax credit and stronger worker safety, healthcare and small businesses.

 “The two discussed further clarifications on amounts and language, but distance on key areas remain.
-Their conversation will continue this afternoon,” Drew Hammill, Pelosi’s deputy chief of staff, wrote in a statement on Twitter.
+Their conversation will continue this afternoon,” Drew Hammill, Pelosi’s deputy chief of staff, wrote on Twitter.
+He said the phone call lasted about 50 minutes.

+The House of Representatives was due to vote between 6 p.m. and 7 p.m.
+EDT (2200-2300 GMT) Thursday on the Democratic package, after a day’s delay to give more time for a deal to come together.

 Ahead of Thursday’s discussion, Pelosi said she was optimistic about a deal but added: “We not only have a dollars debate, we have a values debate.”